Weldybox-en/Luciole-v1.0/README.md

 pio run -t uploadfs
 ```

-<p align="center"><i>For more informations about flashing methods you can go read the <a href="https://docs.platformio.org/en/latest/platforms/espressif8266.html" target="_blank">platformio documentation</a></i></p>

-If you have any oroblems with the board, the first thing you need to do is rease the flash memory and retry to upload your sketches.
+If you have any problems with the board, the first thing you need to do is erease the flash memory and retry to upload your sketches.
 Here is the command that you need to run in platformio in order to do that:

 ```cpp
 esptool.py --port <your_ESP_port> erase_flash
 ```
+<p align="center"><i>For more informations about the upload methods or the general uses of platformio you can go read the <a href="https://docs.platformio.org/en/latest/platforms/espressif8266.html" target="_blank">platformio documentation</a></i></p>

-### Arduino
+### Arduino IDE

 ------